gschnabel/tasmanPatch/README.md

 Original files will only be modified if all source files concerned were successfully patched.

-After the patch has been applied, TASMAN needs to be rebuild.
+After the patch has been applied, TASMAN needs to be rebuilt.

 ## Using modified TASMAN